MicrosoftDocs/Viva/Viva/goals/jira-on-prem-integration.md

     1. You will need to use the **Account UUID** and **Access token** in the Jira configuration after you install the **Microsoft Viva Goals for JIRA** app from the Atlassian Marketplace.
     1. Switch to Jira Server or Data Center to install and configure **Microsoft Viva Goals for JIRA.**

-## How to install and setup Microsoft Viva Goals for JIRA from the Atlassian Marketplace
+## How to install and set up Microsoft Viva Goals for JIRA from the Atlassian Marketplace

 1. As a Jira Server or Data Center administrator, search for **Microsoft Viva Goals for JIRA** app from the "Find new Apps" page in JIRA.
 1. Click on the install button against the app and follow the steps in the confirm app installation popup.